 The Data Provider collected certain Original Study Data (as defined below) under the following studies:

-Project 1: [Title of Project to be inserted]

-Project 2: [Title of Project to be inserted]
+Impact of Sulfadoxine-Pyrimethamine Resistance on Effectiveness of Intermittent Preventive Therapy for Malaria in Pregnancy at Clearing Infections and Preventing Low Birth Weight.

 The Data Recipient is a member of the HE2AT Center Consortium carrying out the research project titled “Developing Data Science Solutions to Mitigate the Health Impacts of Climate Change in Africa: the HE2AT Center” (“HE2AT Project”) which is funded by the National Institutes of Health (NIH).